ShiroRinS/Portfolio-Sword-Idle/README.md

 <img src="./resources/Functions Code/SetUpLabelFunction.png" alt="Display Data on UI Function" width="600">
 </div>

-- **Design UX/UI**: I focused on creating an intuitive user experience (UX) and user interface (UI) that guides players seamlessly through the game.
+- **Design UX/UI**: I focused on creating an intuitive user experience (UX) and user interface (UI).
 This involved designing menus, buttons, and in-game prompts that are visually appealing and easy to navigate.
+Some elements have been created using assets sourced from asset stores.
 Also, I made a responsive UI that seamlessly adapts to various mobile device screens, ensuring a consistent and optimized user experience across all resolutions.

 <div>
 <img src="./resources/UI/UIScreenshot.png" alt="UI" width="300">